BillJr99/Ursinus-CS170-Fall2024/_pages/Activities/activity-microbitprng.md

     - To provide examples of mechanisms that computers use to seed PRNGs
     - To develop an algorithm to generate pseudorandom numbers with a computer
     - To implement an algorithm using the micro:bit blocks language
+    - To create and use a GitHub account to save your micro:bit MakeCode project
   models:
     - title: "Random Numbers"
       model: |